Waln, Nicholas, 1742-1813

 Scope and Content note This collection is comprised of the single volume scrapbook of photos, and illustrations of the following Quakers: William Penn, James Naylor, James Logan, Richard Reynolds, James Pemberton, Nicholas Waln, Lindley Murray, George Dillwyn, Jonathon Dymond, Moses Brown, Bernard Barton, Anna Braithwaite, Dan Wheeler, William Allen, Samuel Gurney, Josiah Forster, Mary Ann Schimmelpenninck, Elisha Tyson, John Bright, Stephen Grellet, Enoch Lewis, George Fox, and Hannah Lloyd Neall.
 Clippings include...

-Scope and Contents Correspondence, portraits, photographs, poetry, genealogy and misc. papers related to Nicholas Waln and the Waln family.
-Bulk of the material consists of correspondence related to Nicholas Waln's journeys as a Quaker minister in England and Ireland.
-Topics discussed include news of family, Friends activities, travel, friendship, spiritual matters, ministry, slave conditions in the West Indies (1784 letter from William B. Clark); other correspondents include James Bringhurst, Joseph Bringhurst,...
+Overview Correspondence, portraits, photographs, poetry, genealogy, and miscellaneous papers related to Nicholas Waln and the Waln family.
+Bulk of the material consists of correpsondence related to Nicholas Waln's journeys as a Quaker minister in England and Ireland.
+Topics discussed include news of family, activities of Friends, travel, friendship, spiritual matters, and ministry.
+Includes a chart of Waln family genealogy.

 Dates: 1783 - 1895; Majority of material found within 1783 - 1819